valtimo-platform/valtimo-documentation/release-notes/major9/09.18.0/valtimo-frontend-libraries.md

   On the plugin management page plugin configurations can now be modified and/or deleted from a modal window, after clicking on edit next to an existing plugin configuration.

+* **Support multiple ZGW API implementations**

+  The libraries `@valtimo/plugin`, '@valtimo/plugin-management' and `@valtimo/user-interface` have been modified to support multiple implementations for each ZGW API.
+For now, an authentication plugin configuration can be selected under the Documenten API plugin.
+The existing OpenZaak plugin code has been refactored to serve as an authentication plugin.
+Associated changes:
+  * Process link screen now shows the plugin names with configuration titles for clarity.
+  * The `PluginManagementService` and associated models have been moved to `@valtimo/plugin` from `@valtimo/plugin-management`, to support using its methods inside plugins.
+  * Added a `digitOnly` input directive to `@valtimo/user-interface`, now used for a RSIN input field.

 ## Bugfixes

 The following bugs were fixed: